19 June 2023

-The causes of mental health problems, such as postnatal depression, are just as relevant for dads as they are for mums.
+The causes of mental health problems, such as postnatal depression, are just as relevant for dads and non-birthing partners as they are for mums.
 However, men find it much harder to seek support for emotional problems, with 43% of first-time dads believing postnatal depression and anxiety is a sign of weakness.

 About International Father’s Mental Health Day

 Founded in 2016 by Mark Williams (a lived experience advocate based in Wales, UK) and Dr Daniel Singley (a psychologist in San Diego, California) to raise awareness globally about the need to get better support for dads.